Nikon D610 vs Sony A7

-The Nikon D610 and the Sony Alpha A7 are two enthusiast cameras that were officially introduced in October 2013.
+The Nikon D610 and the Sony Alpha A7 are two enthusiast cameras that were announced in October 2013.
 The D610 is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 24 MP.

 The physical size and weight of the Nikon D610 and the Sony A7 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D610 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (25 percent) than the Nikon D610.
 Moreover, the A7 is substantially lighter (44 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.